What is a subdural hematoma?

 What causes a subdural hematoma?

-What are the risks for a subdural hematoma?
+Who is at risk for a subdural hematoma?

 - Head injury, such as from car crashes, falls, or sudden changes in speed